voschezang/coding-handbook/collaboration/coaching.md

 - Trust.
 Which requires:
     - Confidentiality.
+    - Compassion.
+A genuine optimistic view of the coachee.
     - Clarity.
     - Transparency about context, motivation, interests, other parties.
     - Request approval when approaching boundaries.
 E.g. for personal questions, giving suggestions.